Military history of Nova Scotia: Invasion of Martinique (1809)

-Lt Governor of Nova Scotia George Prévost mobilized the British Navy in Halifax for the Invasion of Martinique (1809) (after which Martinique, Nova Scotia and Martinique Beach are named).
-In an effort to appease House of Assembly leader William Cottnam Tonge, Prévost appointed him to be his second-in-command.
+Lt Governor of Nova Scotia George Prevost mobilized the British Navy in Halifax for the Invasion of Martinique (1809) (after which Martinique, Nova Scotia and Martinique Beach are named).
+In an effort to appease House of Assembly leader William Cottnam Tonge, Prevost appointed him to be his second-in-command.
 They departed from Halifax on 6 December 1808.
-Martinique was captured, and Prévost returned to Halifax on 15 April 1809 and the town gave a ball at Mason Hall to commemorate the victory.
-On 10 June 1808, the House of Assembly passed the supply bill, and also voted to use 200 guineas to purchase a sword for Prévost as a sign of their approval for Prévost's conduct during the expedition against Martinique.
+Martinique was captured, and Prevost returned to Halifax on 15 April 1809 and the town gave a ball at Mason Hall to commemorate the victory.
+On 10 June 1808, the House of Assembly passed the supply bill, and also voted to use 200 guineas to purchase a sword for Prevost as a sign of their approval for Prevost's conduct during the expedition against Martinique.
 Three soldiers died in the invasion, all from the Royal Welch Fusiliers and are commemorated with a plaque in St. George's (Round) Church, Halifax, Nova Scotia.
-Prévost believed he had successfully maintained the crown's prerogative at Martinique and was celebrated upon his return to Nova Scotia.
-Prévost had become a popular lieutenant governor.
+Prevost believed he had successfully maintained the crown's prerogative at Martinique and was celebrated upon his return to Nova Scotia.
+Prevost had become a popular lieutenant governor.